 Focus on the user experience and the actual loading time, rather than trying to get your scores to 100.

-The Pagespeed Tab
+First, the GTmetrix Pagespeed Tab

 The Pagespeed tab is the first step in analyzing your report.
 It shows the most basic information and the lowest hanging fruit for making your site load faster.
 Depending on your theme, the images you uploaded, the plugins you’re using, and many other settings, the Pagespeed tab will show different information for every site.